Overview 2023

 To be eligible for an offer, applicants must have:

-- Partially completed a course at Associate Degree level or higher (or equivalent).
+Partially completed an undergraduate course (or equivalent).
 Applicants must have completed at least two units of study (equivalent to 25 UTAS credit points).
-If an applicant has failed any units the application may be subject to further review before an offer is made; OR
+If an applicant has failed any units the application may be subject to further review before an offer is made.

 Domestic applicants with work and life experience